UsabilityEngineering/BoxBois/personas-scenarios.md

 # Personas

-## Replace with a Persona's name
+## Jessica

-Replace with a Persona's details
+Media Influencer with a following over 1 million, only shops online, lives in a family town-house but hates her roomates

 ## Replace with a Persona's name